marcelomijas/econometrics-cheatsheet/README.md

 ## Roadmap

 :white_check_mark: Release of pages 1 and 2 of `econometrics-cheatsheet` covering basic concepts, assumptions and properties, OLS equations, and more.
+Version `1.0`

 :white_check_mark: Release of page 3 of `econometrics-cheatsheet` covering popular OLS problems.
+Version `2.0`

 :white_check_mark: Release of an Spanish version of `econometrics-cheatsheet`.